mpkondrashin/periculosum/README.md

 - **-h** - show help and exit
 - **-l** — log to stderr check operations
 - **-m filename** — provide alternate magic.mgc file (default is the one in same directory as periculosum executable)

+**Disclamer: if periculosum return 0 exit code, meaning that it assuments that file is harmless it is by no meanes guarantined.**